 How to Make This Cranberry Salad Recipe:

-3 Add the fruit and nuts: Add chopped apple, drained mandarin oranges (drained well), pineapple, nuts and cranberries to a 9 by 13 dish or other large bowl or dish.
+3 Add the fruit and nuts: Add chopped apple, drained mandarin oranges (drained well), pineapple, nuts, and cranberries to a 9 by 13 dish or other large bowl or dish.
 I like to cut the oranges and largest tidbits in half.

 4 Add Jello to fruit mixture: Add Jello liquid to the pan and place in the fridge for a minimum of 4 hours (or until set.)

-5 Break up the Jello: Just before serving, use a fork and break up the Cranberry Jello Salad and place in a pretty serving dish.
+5 Break up the Jello: Just before serving, use a fork to break up the Cranberry Jello Salad and place it in a pretty serving dish.